-We intend to use the net proceeds from this offering to fund our planned clinical trials of our branded product candidates, VERED, TWIN, SIRS-T and E-06, as well as our generic product candidate, Ivermectin cream, 1%.
-The remaining proceeds will be used for other research and development activities, as well as for working capital and general corporate purposes.
+We intend to use the net proceeds from this offering to fund our planned clinical trials of our branded product candidates, VERED, TWIN, SIRS-T and E-06, as well as our generic product candidates, Ivermectin cream, 1% and Product Z. The remaining proceeds will be used for other research and development activities, as well as for working capital and general corporate purposes.
 See "Use of Proceeds" for additional information.